a1143179/bloodsugarhistory/README.md

 - **Windows**: Use `start-dev.bat` (Command Prompt/PowerShell)
 - **Ubuntu/Linux**: Use `./start-dev.sh` (native bash)
 - **macOS**: Use `./start-dev.sh` (native bash)
-- **Port Management**: Scripts automatically kill processes using required ports before starting services
+- **Port Management**: Scripts check if ports are in use and skip starting services if occupied
-- **Development Ports**: Backend runs on port 5000, React dev server on port 3000
+- **Development Ports**: Backend runs on port 3000, React dev server on port 3001

 > **Note**: Each platform uses its native script for optimal compatibility and performance.

 ## Development